spring-projects/spring-batch/spring-batch-samples/README.md

 * Grafana on port `3000`

-Once started, you need to [configure Prometheus as data source in Grafana](https://grafana.com/docs/features/datasources/prometheus/) and import the ready-to-use dashboard in `spring-batch-samples/src/main/resources/org/springframework/batch/sample/metrics/spring-batch-dashboard.json`.
+Once started, you need to [configure Prometheus as data source in Grafana](https://grafana.com/docs/features/datasources/prometheus/) and import the ready-to-use dashboard in `spring-batch-samples/src/main/resources/org/springframework/batch/samples/metrics/spring-batch-dashboard.json`.

-Finally, run the `org.springframework.batch.sample.metrics.BatchMetricsApplication` class without any argument to start the sample.
+Finally, run the `org.springframework.batch.samples.metrics.BatchMetricsApplication` class without any argument to start the sample.

 # MongoDB sample